tdwg/vocab/documentation-specification.md

      dcterms:isReplacedBy <http://rs.tdwg.org/dwc/2014-11-08/terms/guides/text>.
 ```

-See also the example in section 4.5.3, which illustrates versioning of terms.
+See also the example in section 4.5.3.1, which illustrates versioning of terms.

 ### **4.4 Vocabularies, term lists, and terms** ###

 A vocabulary is a resource that might form part of a standard.
-A vocabulary is described by the general metadata specified in section 4.2.
+A vocabulary is described by the general metadata specified in Section 4.2.
 A vocabulary also includes lists of terms that the vocabulary contains.
-Term lists are also described by metadata specified in section 4.2 as well as additional properties described in section 4.4.2.
+Term lists are also described by metadata specified in Section 4.2 as well as additional properties described in Section 4.4.2.
 Terms, term lists, and vocabularies have hierarchical relationships that are expressed using the property dcterms:isPartOf:

 ```
 <:term> dcterms:isPartOf <:termList>.